Setono/SyliusGiftCardPlugin/README.md

 # Usage

-In order to find out how to use the GiftCard plugin, please refer to the [usage documentation](docs/usage_documentation.md).
+In order to find out how to use the GiftCard plugin, please refer to the [usage](docs/usage.md).

 # Development